MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-numbers-licensing-changes.md

 ## Change a license

-If you need to change a license for a user, you need to ensure that the licensing changes are done at the same time.
+If you need to change a license for a user, you should ensure that the licensing changes are done at the same time.

-If you first remove the old license and save the change, and then add the new license and save that change, the phone number will be unassigned, and the user might lose the ability to make and receive PSTN calls in Microsoft Teams.
-After the new license has been assigned, you’ll have to assign the phone number again to the user.
+If you remove the old license and save the change, and then add the new license and save the change, the phone number will be unassigned and the user might lose the ability to make and receive PSTN calls in Microsoft Teams.
+After assigning the new license, you’ll need to re-assign the phone number to the user.

-For example, assume you want to assign Microsoft 365 E5 license to a user who currently has a Microsoft 365 E3 license.
+For example, assume you want to assign a Microsoft 365 E5 license to a user who currently has a Microsoft 365 E3 license.
 Using the Microsoft 365 admin center, you must add the new license and remove the old license at the same time, and then save the changes once.
 This method will ensure that the user keeps their assigned phone number and can continue making and receiving PSTN calls in Microsoft Teams.

-If you use PowerShell cmdlets, Set-MsolUserLicense or Set-MgUserLicense, you should  execute the cmdlet once and use both the -AddLicenses and the -RemoveLicenses parameters
+If you use the PowerShell cmdlets, [Set-MsolUserLicense](/powershell/module/msonline/set-msoluserlicense) or [Set-MgUserLicense](/powershell/module/microsoft.graph.users.actions/set-mguserlicense), you should execute the cmdlet once and use both the -AddLicenses and the -RemoveLicenses parameters.